jmpsec/osctrl-docs/content/usage/provision.sh/_index.md

   -E          --enroll  	Enroll the serve into itself using osquery.
 Default is disabled

 Examples:
-  Provision service in development mode, code is in /vagrant and both admin and tls:
+  Provision service in development mode, code is in /vagrant and all components (admin, tls, api):
 	./deploy/provision.sh -m dev -s /vagrant -p all Provision service in production mode using my own certificate and only with TLS endpoint:
 	./deploy/provision.sh -m prod -t own -k /etc/certs/my.key -c /etc/certs/cert.crt -p tls Update service in development mode and running admin only from /home/foobar/osctrl:
 	./deploy/provision.sh -U -s /home/foobar/osctrl -p admin

 ```